Acren/AutoSettings-Docs/docs/faq.md

 To allow the plugin to compile on other platforms, you need to add them to the `WhitelistPlatforms` section in the `AutoSettings.uplugin` file, or remove the section to allow it to be compiled on every platform.

 Platforms that have been known to work other than Windows include **Linux**, **Xbox**, **PS4**, and **Switch**.
 Others may not have been tested yet.

-##### *I'm getting "DXGI_ERROR_INVALID_CALL" crashes in Unreal 4.23.1, what should I do?*

-This is due to a bug in Unreal detailed [here](https://issues.unrealengine.com/issue/UE-81742).
-The only way to fix this is to change to another engine version.